- Researchers found that adults between 18 and 34 years old hospitalized with COVID-19 had a relatively high risk of severe illness.

 Of the patients admitted to intensive care, almost 40 percent were aged 45 to 64 years and 12 percent were between 20 and 44 years old, Bhayani said.

-Older people and patients with chronic health issues like diabetes, high blood pressure, and heart disease are considered at higher risk of severe illness, according the
+Older people and patients with chronic health issues like diabetes, high blood pressure, and heart disease are considered at higher risk of severe illness, according the Centers for Disease Control and Prevention (CDC).

 Researchers found these factors can affect outcomes for younger patients as well.